bracerino/rdf-rust/README.md

 ## 🎞️ MD trajectories

-Multi-frame XYZ files, as written by MD codes, are read directly.
+Multi-frame extended XYZ files are read directly.
 Choose how often a frame is analysed with `every`:

 ```python